-By using headless testing, you’re guaranteed a more lightweight, less resource intensive, and scripted automation that executes quickly.
+By using headless testing, you’re guaranteed a more lightweight, less resource-intensive, and scripted automation that executes quickly.
 Instead of going through each page and checking for errors manually, you can write a UI test and integrate it into your build process, then run it in the background.

 Headless testing helps you to fix some of the potential quirks that would have been a problem for your users.
 It helps to make sure that an app can be shipped with little or minimal bugs.

-Lastly, with Headless Testing, you can generate screenshots and PDFs of websites, scrape content from websites, automate form submission, and simulate keyboard input.
+Lastly, with headless testing, you can generate screenshots and PDFs of websites, scrape content from websites, automate form submission, and simulate keyboard input.

 PhantomJS is a headless WebKit scriptable with a JavaScript API.
 It has fast and native support for various web standards.

-It’s suitable for headless website testing, screen capturing, page automation and network monitoring.
+This headless testing tool is suitable for headless website testing, screen capturing, page automation and network monitoring.

 One major use case of PhantomJS is headless testing of web applications.
-It is suitable for general command-line based testing, within a precommit hook, and as part of a continuous integration system.
+It is suitable for general command line-based testing, within a pre-commit hook, and as part of a continuous integration system.

-CasperJS comes with a basic testing suite that allows you to run full featured tests and also allows you to capture data from web pages simply that don’t contain APIs by web scraping.
+CasperJS comes with a basic testing suite that allows you to run full-featured tests and also allows you to capture data from web pages simply that don’t contain APIs by web scraping.

-To get started with PhantomJS and CasperJS, you’ll first have to install PhantomJS globally.
+To get started with PhantomJS and CasperJS, you’ll first have to install PhantomJS globally:

 # To install PhantomJS, run the command below brew install phantomjs